-Registration and Withdrawal
+Registration and Course Withdrawal

-Entering students should consult with the Student Care Coordinator regarding course plans and registration.
-Continuing students can register through the Student Care Coordinator.
+Entering students should consult with the Director of Student Services regarding course plans and registration.
+Continuing students can register through their Populi account.

-Students desiring to drop or add courses after classes have begun must complete the appropriate form and get the approval of the professor before submitting the form to the Student Care Coordinator.
+Students desiring to drop or add courses after classes have begun must complete the appropriate form and get the approval of the professor before submitting the form to the Director of Student Services.
+In addition to a specific course withdrawal, students needing to temporarily withdraw from their studies altogether or permanently withdraw from the Seminary can also complete the respective forms, which are located in the Resources classroom in Google Classroom.

 Students may add or drop courses up to three weeks after the first day of the Fall or Spring semester without penalty.
-Students dropping a course four to six weeks after the first day of the fall or spring semester forfeit fifty percent of their tuition.
+Students dropping a course four to six weeks after the first day of the fall or spring semester forfeit fifty percent of their tuition and receive a "W" (for "withdrawn") on their transcript for the course.